-A $15 fee is charged for each testing session.
-Prior to taking the test, payment should be made at the Campus Cache located in JKB 109.
+A fee of $21 is charged for each testing session.
+Prior to taking the test, payment must be made either through the online scheduler or at the Campus Cache located in JKB 109.
 The receipt must be shown to the proctor in the LRC before the test will be administered.
 In the event of a Campus Cache closure, payment may be made ahead of time in person or by credit card over the phone (907-745-9739).
 Campus Cache accepts cash, checks, major credit cards, and debit cards.

 Where do I take the test?